Welcome to today's edition of the Rush 24-7 podcast.

 He saw the invitation with every bouncing breast and curved hip.

-Uh so, you know, let's let's keep some things in mind, ladies and gentlemen.
+So, you know, let's keep some things in mind, ladies and gentlemen.

-The uh campaign headquarters for uh Jim Webb, the Washington Post, has tried to destroy George Allen with a typically manufactured slur campaign based on the word macaca, and occasionally said use of the N-word and of course the Confederate flag,
+The campaign headquarters for Jim Webb, the Washington Post, has tried to destroy George Allen with a typically manufactured slur campaign based on the word macaca.

-I uh did I wonder when did Nancy Pelosi know about this?
+I wonder, when did Nancy Pelosi know about this?

-When did how many Democrats in a leadership have known about Webb's book and didn't say anything?
+How many Democrats in the leadership have known about Webb's book and didn't say anything?

 How many people have known what's in these novels and didn't warn the American people?